Installation

 utility inside @mui

 packages.
-See for more details.
+See this GitHub issue for more details.

 We strongly recommend using Emotion for SSR projects.